jeffknupp/blog/content/2012-02-15-optimizing-django-views-with-c-plus-plus.md

 I realize that not every Django developer knows C++, nor should they, but those that do should realize it's a viable tool available when Python is just too slow.
 Eventually, you may get to a point where you can't really optimize your Python code any more.
 In this case, profiling will show that most of your time is spent in Python library calls.
 Once you hit that point, you've either written a horribly inefficient algorithm or you've got a problem not suited for Python.

 When I realized I had hit that point with my view code, I panicked.
 _'What more is there to do?'_ I wondered.
-Then I rememberd a work project where I had written some C++ code that interfaced with Python.
+Then I remembered a work project where I had written some C++ code that interfaced with Python.
 From a technical perspective, there was nothing stopping me from implementing some aspects of my Django app in C++ (besides the fact